 You must act according to rules, follow strict diet, abstain from delicacies, exercise yourself by compulsion at fixed times, in heat, in cold; drink no cold water, nor wine, when there is opportunity of drinking it.

 On the whole, the diet of a gladiator consisted mostly of porridge made from one ingredient in particular: barley.
 Pliny the Elder records that the gladiators were even called hordearii, or “barley-men,” for this reason.
 The physician Galen notes that gladiators also supped on mashed beans, though he adds that they were indeed eaten with barley.

-Barley's not terribly exciting — it just doesn't compare to the dromedary pretzels or jaguars' earlobes Brian Cohen was familiar with — but it would've been a sensible choice.
+Barley’s not terribly exciting — it just doesn’t compare to the dromedary pretzels or jaguars’ earlobes Brian Cohen was familiar with — but it would’ve been a sensible choice.
 For one, it was cheap.
-Pliny remarked that barley had fallen out of favor by his day and was replaced by wheat, so it seems like second-rate grain.
-Food's purpose for gladiators was presumably more utilitarian than it was for extravagant epicures of the same era.
+Pliny remarked it had fallen out of favor by his day and was replaced by wheat, so it seems like second-rate grain.
+Food’s purpose for gladiators was presumably more utilitarian than it was for extravagant epicures of the same era.

 It was stodgy, but barley made for a simple, dense, and fiber-rich food.
 It provided energy, too — energy that, when not used entirely in training, caused the accumulation of a paunch on many gladiators.

 Our vision of gladiators is one influenced in part by the 2000 movie, but also by our current perceptions of yoked, trim athletes.
 Their training was intense and they were certainly fit, but gladiators probably were heavyset.